keyno63/docker-sbt-yarn/README.md

 # docker-sbt-yarn

 This is for using sbt and yarn commands in docker image.
-When if we develop Scala projects with JS (managed br yarn).
+When if we develop Scala projects with JS (managed by yarn).

 ## Docker Hub
 This Docker images is published to Docker Hub.